KimtVak8143/LeetCodeDSA/DailyReport2.md

   - define maxum = max(list)
   - for each element check if candies[i]+extra>=maxum, append true in list, else false
   - return list

+- Shuffle the Array - 1470
+  - create a new list, simple append nums[i] and nums[i+n], for n times
+  - return new list
+  - OR,
+  - break nums into 2 list, as [:n] and [n:],
+  - now in a loop, append both into result list, return result